StiensWout/DocHub/docs/GETTING_STARTED/INSTALLATION.md

 **Option B: Complete Schema Reset**
 1. Go to Supabase Dashboard → **SQL Editor**
 2. Click **"New query"**
-3. Open `supabase/complete_schema.sql` in your editor
+3. Open `supabase/purge.sql` in your editor
-4. Copy the entire contents
+4. Copy the entire contents and paste into Supabase SQL Editor
+5. Click **"Run"** (this removes all existing data)
+6. Open `supabase/create.sql` in your editor
-5. Paste into Supabase SQL Editor
+7. Copy the entire contents and paste into Supabase SQL Editor
-6. Click **"Run"**
+8. Click **"Run"** (this creates the complete schema)
-- ⚠️ **Warning:** This will delete all existing data if tables already exist

-**Option C: Incremental Setup (If you already have data)**
-- Run these SQL files in order:
-  1. `supabase/schema.sql` - Main tables
-  2. `supabase/templates_schema.sql` - Templates table
-  3. `supabase/versioning_schema.sql` - Versioning system
-  4. `supabase/rls_policies.sql` - Row Level Security

 > **Note**: For the most up-to-date schema, always check `supabase/database_dump.sql` first.
 See [Database Dump Guide](../INFRASTRUCTURE/DATABASE_DUMP.md) for information on exporting the schema.